Best Equity Release Rates in the UK in 2025: Compared & Reviewed

 How Can You Compare Equity Release Interest Rates Effectively?

-You can compare equity release rates effectively by focussing on the APR to understand the total cost and the MER for insight into monthly interest costs.
+You can compare equity release rates effectively by focusing on the APR to understand the total cost and the MER for insight into monthly interest costs.

 Consider the trade-offs between fixed rates, which offer stability, and variable rates, which can provide potential savings.